 our CO2 footprint.

 Because we are a 'people' business, our impact on the environment is much less than that of some other sectors.
 Across the globe, almost all of our business is conducted in local markets.
-In the UK we have branches across the country close to both clients and key candidate activity hubs, allowing us to travel less, resulting in lower CO2 emissions.
+In the UK, we have branches close to clients and key candidate activity hubs, allowing us to travel less, resulting in lower CO2 emissions.

 society demands collaboration.

 Since our inception in 1960 we’ve been aware that our success depends on everyone working together – both inside and outside of our business.

 This is one of our core business values and highlights the responsibility we feel towards the people and communities we serve, worldwide.
 We take pride in our ability to find suitable jobs for temporary workers, and ideal candidates for our clients; but our commitment to society does not stop there.

 For the 1.3 million people in the UK with a disability (who are available for work) only half are employed, compared to 80% of non-disabled people.
 Providing practical assistance through Support Workers can improve their chances of establishing a fulfilling career.

 Over the past 10 years, Randstad student and worker support has worked in partnership with educational establishments, workplaces and Jobcentre Plus to provide that support.
 The support workers we provide typically range from specialist tutors, note takers, travel buddies and job aides.